LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 # System components and procedures

-To perform the actual enrichment, you will need a system – software that helps you create and store enrichments and procedures for working with it.
+To perform the actual enrichment, you will need a method – tools (e.g. software) that help you create and store enrichments and procedures for working with it.
 In the past, perhaps you would take structured notes on index cards and share the cards with researchers that you know.
 Nowadays, you may want to select parts of an image and fill a few fields in a form right next to the image and